kubernetes/kubernetes/examples/hazelcast/README.md

 ### Adding a Hazelcast Service
 In Kubernetes a _Service_ describes a set of Pods that perform the same task.
-For example, the set of nodes in a Hazelcast cluster, or even the single node we created above.
+For example, the set of nodes in a Hazelcast cluster.
 An important use for a Service is to create a load balancer which distributes traffic across members of the set.
-But a _Service_ can also be used as a standing query which makes a dynamically changing set of Pods (or the single Pod we've already created) available via the Kubernetes API.
-This is the way that we use initially use Services with Hazelcast.
+But a _Service_ can also be used as a standing query which makes a dynamically changing set of Pods available via the Kubernetes API.
+This is actually how our discovery mechanism works, by relying on the service to discover other Hazelcast pods.

 Here is the service description:
 ```yaml